galfar/deskew/Readme.md

     Output: BMP, JPG, PNG, JNG, GIF, DDS, TGA, PGM, PPM, PAM, PFM, PSD, TIF
 ```

-#### Notes
+### Notes

 For TIFF support in Linux and macOS you need to have libtiff 4.x installed (package is usually called libtiff5).

 Version History
 ------------------------

 1.25 2018-05-19:

 - fix #6: Preserve DPI measurement system (TIFF)
 - fix #4: Output image not saved in requested format (when deskewing is skipped)
 - dynamic loading of libtiff library - adds TIFF support in macOS when libtiff is installed

 1.21 2017-11-01:

 - fix #8: Cannot compile in Free Pascal 3.0+ (Windows) - Fails to link precompiled LibTiff library
 - fix #7: Windows FPC build fails with *Access violation exception* when loading certain TIFFs (especially those saved by Windows Photo Viewer etc.)

 1.20 2016-09-01:

 - much faster rotation, especially when background color is set (>2x faster, 2x less memory)
 - can skip deskewing step if detected skew angle is lower than parameter
 - new option for timing of individual steps
 - fix: crash when last row of page is classified as text
 - misc: default back color is now opaque black, new forced output format  "rgb24",  background color can define also alpha channel, nicer formatting of text output

 1.10 2014-03-04:

 - TIFF support for Win64 and 32/64bit Linux
 - forced output formats
 - fix: output file names were always lowercase
 - fix: preserves resolution metadata (e.g. 300dpi) of input when writing output

 1.00 2012-06-04:

 - background color
-  - "area of interest" content rect
+- "area of interest" content rectangle
 - 64bit and Mac OSX support
 - PSD and TIFF (win32) support
 - show skew detection stats and program parameters

 0.95 2010-12-28:

 - Added auto thresholding
 - Imaging library updated.

 0.90 2010-02-12:

 - Initial version

 Compiling Deskew
 ------------------------